New Brunswick Tories prepare for power after Liberal government falls

 “Their success will be New Brunswick’s success,” he said.

-Higgs said he wants the transition to occur as quickly as possible and will present a throne speech before the end of the month.
+Higgs said he wants the transition to occur as quickly as possible, with a cabinet by late next week and a throne speech before the end of the month.

 “The throne speech won’t be a shopping list.
 It will be a priority list and it will be focused on some big items we can agree on,” Higgs said.